 - Arline Sutherland

 Well, it's going well so far.
 The first big dinner is tonight.
-If you really want to use Scrum to improve your practice, whether it be software development, management, sales, or running a house, my next Certified Scrum Master Course is in Boston on July 26-27.
+If you really want to use Scrum to improve your practice, whether it be software development, management, sales, or running a house, my next Scrum Master Course is in Boston on July 26-27.